andreaferrari95/global-warming-dashboard/README.md

   - Atmospheric **CO₂**, **CH₄ (Methane)**, and **N₂O (Nitrous Oxide)**
   - **Polar sea ice** extent

-- 🌦️ Live weather widget with 7-day forecast
+- 🌦️ Live weather widget with 7-day forecast (collapsible on mobile)
 - ⚡ Powered by modern APIs and updated datasets
+- 📱 Responsive design with mobile-first adaptations:
+  - 🔁 **Switches to bar charts** on small screens for better readability
-- 🧭 Easy navigation and mobile-first responsive layout
+- 🧭 Intuitive navigation with a clean Hero UI interface
+- 🧠 Smart caching to reduce redundant API calls
-- 🌈 Light animations & skeleton loaders for a polished UX
+- 🌈 Smooth animations & loading skeletons for a polished UX
-- 📤 Export charts as PNG or PDF
+- 📤 Export any chart as **PNG** or **PDF**
-- 💡 Built using best practices in component structure and data handling
+- 💡 Built using best practices in structure and performance

+---
+## ⚠️ Note on Weather Widget

+The weather widget uses the **Weatherbit API**, which has a **daily request limit of 50 calls** (free tier).
+If the forecast is not visible, the limit may have been reached for the day.
+The rest of the dashboard continues to function normally.
 ---

 ## 🛠️ Tech Stack